eugeneantonevich/t-launcher/README.md

 1. requiredFields (array, optional) – fields which are used in a launcher.
 If there are any missing fields in the input values, respective tasks will be skipped from processing.
     Important: call context consists of requiredFields only;
 2. type (string, mandatory) - name of a launcher;
-3. outputFields (array, optional) - enumeration of resulted fields within a launch (not in use yet).
+3. responceFields (array, optional) - enumeration of resulted fields within a launch.
+    Important: task's result may contain field only from this property

 Launcher should contain process function.
 Function return object or Promise object.

 Example